RenderbitTechnologies/ArchKatas/README.md

 ![Registration and Account Management](./diagrams/user-journey-diagrams/01-registration-and-account-management.png)

-1. **Start**: The user initiates their journey into the Road Warrior platform.
+1. **Start**: The user initiates their journey into the RoadWarrior platform.
-2. **Open Road Warrior Dashboard**: The user accesses the main entry point of the application, the dashboard.
+2. **Open RoadWarrior Dashboard**: The user accesses the main entry point of the application, the dashboard.
 Here they're presented with various options, including the ability to sign in or sign up.
 3. **Choose Sign Up**: Instead of logging in, the user decides to create a new account.
 They select the "Sign Up" option.
 4. **Enter Personal Details**: A registration form is presented, where the user is prompted to enter their personal details.
 This could include their name, email address, password, and perhaps other relevant information like contact number or address.
 5. **Verify Email**: To ensure the authenticity of the provided email and to prevent fraudulent sign-ups, the user is sent a verification link or code to the email address they provided.
-They must access their email, retrieve the code or click the link, and enter or confirm it on the Road Warrior platform to verify their email address.
+They must access their email, retrieve the code or click the link, and enter or confirm it on the RoadWarrior platform to verify their email address.
 6. **Set Up Account Preferences**: Once verified, the user is redirected to an account setup page.
 Here they can customize their account preferences, like setting up their preferred travel modes, linking frequent flier numbers, or choosing notification settings.
 7. **End**: Having successfully registered and set up their account preferences, the user's registration journey concludes.
-They are now a registered member of the Road Warrior platform and can start using its features fully.
+They are now a registered member of the RoadWarrior platform and can start using its features fully.

 ### Email Polling and Travel Email Detection

 ![Email Polling and Travel Email Detection](./diagrams/user-journey-diagrams/02-email-polling-and-travel-email-detection.png)

-1. **Start**: The journey commences as the user interacts with the Road Warrior platform.
+1. **Start**: The journey commences as the user interacts with the RoadWarrior platform.
-2. **User Logs In**: The user signs into their Road Warrior account.
+2. **User Logs In**: The user signs into their RoadWarrior account.
 This authentication allows the system to access the user's linked email for the polling process.
 3. **System Polls Emails**: After successful login, the system automatically begins polling the user's linked email account, searching for new emails.
 4. **Filter Travel-Related Emails**: The system filters the fetched emails, identifying those that are potentially travel-related based on specific keywords, patterns, or sender addresses.
 5. **Whitelist Certain Emails**: From the identified travel-related emails, the system further filters the list by whitelisting certain trusted senders or email formats, ensuring the information extracted is accurate and reliable.
 6. **Store Travel Details**: Once the relevant emails are selected, the system extracts travel details, such as reservation information, dates, flight numbers, etc., and stores them within the user's account for easy access and organization.
 7. **End**: The email polling and travel detail extraction process concludes.
-The user can now view and manage their updated travel details on the Road Warrior dashboard.
+The user can now view and manage their updated travel details on the RoadWarrior dashboard.

 ### Interfacing with Travel Systems for Updates

 ![Interfacing with Travel Systems for Updates](./diagrams/user-journey-diagrams/03-interfacing-with-travel-systems-for-updates.png)

-1. **Start**: The process kicks off when the Road Warrior platform is actively monitoring for travel updates.
+1. **Start**: The process kicks off when the RoadWarrior platform is actively monitoring for travel updates.
 2. **System Detects Travel Change**: Through continuous monitoring, the system detects a potential change or update related to a user's travel plans.
 This could be through various means such as scanning notifications, API callbacks, or direct communications from integrated travel systems.
 3. **Request Details from SABRE/APOLLO**: The system reaches out to the corresponding travel system (e.g., SABRE or APOLLO) to fetch detailed information regarding the detected change.
-4. **Receive Real-Time Updates**: The Road Warrior platform gets real-time updates about the user's travel itinerary, such as flight delays, cancellations, hotel booking modifications, etc., from the travel systems.
+4. **Receive Real-Time Updates**: The RoadWarrior platform gets real-time updates about the user's travel itinerary, such as flight delays, cancellations, hotel booking modifications, etc., from the travel systems.
 5. **Update User's Reservation Details**: Based on the received information, the system promptly updates the user's reservation details in the dashboard to reflect the recent changes.
 6. **Send Notification to User**: Once the updates are made, the platform immediately notifies the user about the changes through their preferred communication channel - this could be via the app, SMS, email, or push notifications.
 7. **End**: The process of fetching and updating the user's travel information concludes, ensuring the user is always kept in the loop regarding any changes to their itinerary.